niranjanshr13/notes/python/README.md

       - Max, and Min of Array
       - Append in Array
       - Count Array
       - Dictionaries
         - Update Dictionaries
         - Delete Dictionaries
       - Tuples 'It cannot added or deleted values inside but can be delete as whole or replace as a whole.'
+    - Conditional and Loops
+        - Conditional
+          - If, then, and else
+        - Loops
+          - For Loops
+          - While Loops